matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Security considerations

-Including the mentioned users in cleartext is a small metadata leak, but the tradeoff of mentions working properly and the savings in bandwidth and battery makes it worthwhile.
+Including the mentioned users in cleartext is a small metadata leak, but we consider that the tradeoff of mentions working properly and the savings in bandwidth and battery makes it worthwhile.

 The additional metadata leaked is minor since the homeserver already knows the